shps951023/Trace-Dapper.NET-Source-Code/README.md

-After having the C# code, it will be much faster to understand the Emit logic, and then you can enter the Emit version Query implementation part.
+After having the C# code, it will be much faster to understand the Emit logic.

 ## Strongly Typed Mapping Principle Part6: Emit Version

-The following code is the Emit version, I wrote the corresponding IL part of C# in the comments.
+The following code is the Emit version, I wrote the corresponding IL part of C# code

 ```C#
 public static class DemoExtension